michelmbem/AddyScript/docs/flow-control.md

 1. Each _result_ in this syntax is an expression.
 2. Patterns come in different types (see the table below).
 3. There is no default pattern at all, there is just a special type of pattern that matches everything, thus acting as a default (or fallback) pattern.
 4. A result can be produced in a block, in which case the block must end with a **yield** statement which acts as a **return** statement in a function body.
-Using a **return** statement here will either fail or interrupt the flow of execution without setting the value that should be returned by the block.
+Using a **return** statement here will either fail or interrupt the flow of execution without setting the value returned by the block.
 5. Throwing an exception is also a valid result.
 6. A pattern can be supplemented with a **guard** which is a logical expression linked to the pattern by a **when** keyword.
 7. The **guard** restricts the cases that should match by adding a condition to check.